Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Use tags for infomational issues upto the vulnerability issues such as `@audit - i` for informational, `@audit - low` for low issues, `@audit - medium` for medium issues and `@audit - high` for high issues.
 - Make notes about the project code such as `s_owner` is a storage variable.
 Do the same for other parts of the code such as `events`, `constructor` e.t.c
 - Enure you read comments that have been coded alongside the project code.
+- Check if the tests cover all the logic and functions of the protocol.

 **3. Vulnerability identification**